Daim Zainuddin

-Che Abdul Daim bin Zainuddin (چئ عبدالدائم بن زين الدين; 29 April 1938 – 13 November 2024) was a Malaysian politician and businessman who served as the Minister of Finance from 1984 to 1989 and again from 1999 to 2001 under Prime Minister Mahathir Mohamad.
-He also served as a Member of Parliament (MP) from 1982 to 2004 and as a Senator from 1980 to 1982.
+Che Abdul Daim bin Zainuddin (چئ عبدالدائم بن زين الدين; 29 April 1938 – 13 November 2024) was a Malaysian politician and businessman who served as the Minister of Finance from 1984 to 1991 and again from 1999 to 2001, both times under Prime Minister Mahathir Mohamad.
+He also served as a Senator from 1980 to 1982 and as a Member of Parliament (MP) from 1982 to 2004.

+Daim is credited with steering Malaysia through the 1997 Asian financial crisis and was a major architect of Malaysia’s economic strategy and development.

 Though not listed in any indexes, Daim was known as one of Malaysia's wealthiest individuals.
 Daim and his wife were charged in January 2024 with failing to declare 71 assets as part of an anti-corruption probe that he described as politically motivated.
 Daim was acquitted of graft after prosecutors applied to withdraw all charges following his death.
 However, posthumous investigations into his assets as well as his family has continued.

 Early life and education

 Daim Zainuddin was born in Alor Setar, Kedah, British Malaya (now Malaysia).
 He was the youngest of thirteen siblings.
 His father, Mohd Zainuddin Hj Senawi, was a clerk in the Kedah State Civil Service, while his mother, Pok Rafeah Binti Ishak, was a homemaker.
 He received his early education at the Seberang Perak Malay School in Alor Setar.
 He later attended Sultan Abdul Hamid College, an English-medium school, and completed his upper secondary education at St. Xavier's Institution, George Town, Penang.

 Daim's mother supported his aspirations to study law, selling the family's land to fund his education in the United Kingdom.
 He studied at Lincoln's Inn, London, for eighteen months and was called to the English Bar in 1959 at age 21.
 He later pursued further studies in Urban Planning at the University of California, Berkeley, completing the program in 1979.

 In 2019, at the age of 81, Daim obtained a Doctor of Philosophy (PhD) degree from the University of Malaya after completing a thesis on the New Economic Policy which he had worked on for 11 years.